UnifiedID2/uid2-docs-preview/preview/docs/endpoints/post-identity-map.md

 }
 ```

-If the request includes the parameter/value `policy=1`, and some identifiers have opted out from the UID2 ecosystem, the opted-out identifiers are moved to the "unmapped" list along with any invalid identifiers found.
+If some identifiers have opted out from the UID2 ecosystem, the opted-out identifiers are moved to the "unmapped" list along with any invalid identifiers found.
 In this case, the response status is still "success".

 ```json
 {